What is an inclusive climate survey?

 An important step in creating equitable experiences, valuing diverse perspectives, and nurturing inclusive communities is to understand student, faculty, and staff perspectives related to their work and study at Arizona Arts and College of Fine Arts.

-Who will be asked to provide information?
+Who was invited to provide information?

-Who is conducting the inclusive climate survey?
+Who conducted the inclusive climate survey?

 The design of the survey was guided by a well-established framework for understanding campus climate (Hurtado, et al., 2012; McNair, et al, 2020; Milem, Chang, & Antonio, 2005), existing climate survey instruments, and input from College of Fine Arts students and members of the Arizona Art Diversity& Inclusion Committee.